jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 You configure the security domain by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-security-domain.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the ${product.name} server.
+    * If it is running, stop the JBoss EAP server.
-    * Backup the file: `${jboss.home.name}/standalone/configuration/standalone.xml`
+    * Backup the file: `EAP7_HOME/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-2. Start the ${product.name} server by typing the following:
+2. Start the JBoss EAP server by typing the following:

-        For Linux:  ${jboss.home.name}/bin/standalone.sh
+        For Linux:  EAP7_HOME/bin/standalone.sh
-        For Windows:  ${jboss.home.name}\bin\standalone.bat
+        For Windows:  EAP7_HOME\bin\standalone.bat
 3. Review the `configure-security-domain.cli` file in the root of this quickstart directory.
 This script adds the `picketlink-sts` security domain to the `security` subsystem in the server configuration and configures authentication access.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-security-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=configure-security-domain.cli

    If you are running the controller on different host, pass the following argument, replacing HOST_NAME and PORT_NUMBER with the correct values: